vihorlat/Label-printer-Brady-M511/README.md

 # Portable Printer

 A web application for printing images and PDFs using Brady portable printers via Bluetooth.
-This project leverages the Brady Web SDK to enable browser-based communication with supported Brady printers.
+This projec leverages the Brady Web SDK to enable browser-based communication with supported Brady printers.

+https://portable-printer.mts.sk - not working on internal network/VPN; necessary https to allow bluetooth usage from PC-browsers

 ## Features